 Realtree Pro Staffer Fred Eichler Offers Some Predator Hunting Tips

 You know how hungry you get when you’re out hunting or working in the freezing cold during a long winter day?
-How the cold seems to sap your energy and strength, making you think about eating a snack or check your watch to see if it's time yet for lunch?
+How the cold seems to sap your energy and strength, making you think about eating a snack or checking your watch to see if it's time yet for lunch?
 How your body quickly burns through the fuel you fed it for breakfast and demands more?

 Well, that’s exactly the reason you should be out hunting coyotes on cold, snowy days.
 They are out in that cold day and night and they’re always on the prowl for something to eat, making them susceptible to calling.